The Office of Career Development & Service Learning

 To help you get a feel for these events, see below for photos from previous Speed Mock Interviewing events and the Business Etiquette Luncheon.

 Each senior will be given the opportunity to sit down with 10-12 business professionals who will help participants perfect their interview skills, including everything from your hand shake and eye contact to presentation.
 This will help reduce anxiety and improve your overall interview skills.
-During the Mocktail Networking Event you will have the opportunity to speak with professionals in your field and heavy hors d’oeuvres will be served.
-RSVP: must make reservations by Friday, March 22nd and Interview Attire Mandatory!
+During the Mocktail Networking Event students will have the opportunity to speak with professionals in their field and heavy hors d’oeuvres will be served.
+RSVP and Interview Attire Mandatory!

 The Business Etiquette Dinner will consist of a 4 course meal, and each student will learn the proper manners to be used at a business dinner, including conversation topics, how to handle difficult foods, and appropriate silverware and glassware use.
-RSVP: must make advanced reservations by Friday, April 12th and Interview Attire Mandatory!
-Cost: $15 in advance; $5 refunded at the event.
+RSVP: must make advanced reservations and Interview Attire Mandatory!
+Cost: $15 in advance.